-Cornerstones of Science is pleased to offer these Science Trunk activities for use in public libraries in Maine.
-These activities are designed to be exploratory activities for the presenter and audience alike.
-There is no prior knowledge necessary to facilitate a trunk; bring only your curiosity and your sense of wonder!
-Additionally, we ship and receive our Science Trunks through the Inter-Library Loan van delivery service.
-If your library is not on the ILL service, you may make arrangements with a nearby ILL-participating library to pick up your trunk at their location (with their prior permission), or please contact Cynthia Randall for more information or to reserve one of our trunks.
+We are pleased to offer these Science Trunk activities for use in public libraries in Maine.
+They are designed to be exploratory activities for the presenter and audience (ages 7 to 12) alike.
+No prior knowledge is necessary to facilitate a trunk; bring only your curiosity and sense of wonder!
+We ship and receive our Science Trunks through the Inter-Library Loan van delivery service.
+If your library is not on the ILL service, you may make arrangements with a nearby ILL-participating library to pick up your trunk at their location (with their prior permission), or please contact Cynthia Randall to make other arrangements.

 Butterflies & Bugs